gspurthi/ibm-kms-migration-client/Instructions.md

 ##### To set up migration client:

-1. Clone the migration client repository into you go workspace
+1. Extract the archive migration-client.zip into a directory "migration-client" Then
         $ cd migration-client

 2. Set up following environment variables in file `envs`